eudoxys/pypower_api/README.md

 # PyPOWER API

-As of Version 5.1.20 a Python convenience API is available for developers who wish to use PyPOWER as part of their applications.
+A Python convenience API is available for developers who wish to use PyPOWER as part of their applications.
 The API provides the following convenience classes

 The `Case`: handles cases, include creating, reading, editing, solving, and writing cases.
 Cases use the following data accessor classes: